6 Mins Read

 A Few Words About Viruses

-The media is awash with advice about what works and what doesn’t, but if you are interested in using essential oils as part of an additional line of defence to try to avoid being infected by the virus, or to try and boost your immune system, here is what you need to know.
+The media is awash with advice about what works and what doesn’t, but if you are interested in using essential oils as additional protection to try to avoid being infected by the virus, or to try and boost your immune system, here is what you need to know.

 In order to use essential oils to potentially help us to avoid being infected with seasonal flu or coronavirus, we need to consider that viruses have a lifecycle (please note that this is a highly simplified version of a very complex process):